What's A Suffix And A Prefix

 A prefix is an affix that is added to the beginning of a word.
 It changes the meaning of the word, but it doesn't change the word's grammatical category (noun, verb, adjective, etc.).
 Prefixes are incredibly versatile and can express a wide range of meanings, such as negation, repetition, location, or time.

 A suffix is an affix that is added to the end of a word.
 Suffixes can change both the meaning and the grammatical category of a word.
-For example, adding the suffix "-er" to the verb "teach" creates the noun "teacher," which refers to a person who teaches.
+Which means for example, adding the suffix "-er" to the verb "teach" creates the noun "teacher," which refers to a person who teaches.
 Suffixes are critical for forming different parts of speech and indicating grammatical relationships such as tense, number, and case.

 Definitions and Examples